United Kingdom BSE outbreak: The BSE inquiry

 During the height of the crisis, as well as after cases began to decline, the UK government came under criticism for its response, and in particular for how slow it was to acknowledge the problem, to inform the public and to take steps to deal with the outbreak.

 On 22 December 1997, an inquiry was announced in parliament to investigate the history of the outbreak and the actions taken in response.
 The inquiry was conducted by a committee consisting of Lord Phillips of Worth Matravers, June Bridgeman and Malcolm Ferguson-Smith.
 It provided its report in October 2000, and the report was published in full by Nick Brown, the secretary for agriculture at the time.
 The inquiry report was critical of the government, the Ministry of Agriculture, Fisheries and Food and Chief Medical Officer Sir Donald Acheson.

 Future risk

-The original outbreak of vCJD only affected individuals with a particular genetic makeup; those who only make the M form of PRNP (methionine/valine polymorphism at codon 129).
-Studies of similar diseases in other parts of the world have shown that individuals with the M form tend to become ill quickly in a first wave, while individuals with the other V form can be infected but asymptomatic for years or even decades.
-This has led some researchers including Graham Jackson of the University College London to warn that there could be a second wave of vCJD infections years later.
+The original outbreak of vCJD only affected people with a particular genetic makeup; those who were methionine-homozygous at the PRNP codon 129 methionine/valine polymorphism.
+Studies of similar diseases in other parts of the world have shown that methionine-homozygous people tend to become ill relatively quickly in a first wave, while methionine-valine heterozygous and valine-homozygous people can be infected but remain asymptomatic for years or even decades.
+This has led some researchers including Graham Jackson of University College London to warn that there could be a second wave of vCJD infections years later.

-In late 2014, the first case was reported in an individual with both forms of the protein.
+In 2016, the first case of vCJD with heterozygosity at codon 129 was identified.